taylorfergusson/covid-analysis/README.md

 chmod +x covidata.sh
 ```

-Make sure the data.csv file is present in the directory where the script is run.
+Ensure that the data.csv file is in the directory where the script is run.

 ## Usage Guide